Your Success and Happy Days

 she was so mean and dismissive about my successes and happy days.

 One huge example is that of my wedding day.
-I felt so grieved for so many years over this, but now
+I grieved for so many years over this, but now I can

-I can accept it, that given her Narcissism and my father's enabling ways, it couldn't ever have been different.
+accept that, that given her Narcissism and my father's enabling ways, it couldn't ever have been different.

 It started when he and she announced that they had decided that they would keep her

 Mother-of-the-Bride outfit a surprise from me until the big day.
 I was a bit taken aback by this.
 This meant that

 on my wedding day I'd have to stand there and make a fuss of her.
 That felt a bit odd, but I

 accepted it, as I accepted so many things I should not have done.